 Grimdark Magazine is closed for submissions as of 15 Feb 2018.
-All submissions received after this date will not be read.
-If you do not receive an automated confirmation response from firstname.lastname@example.org, please query.
+All submissions from the previous open window have been responded to.

 The people that run Grimdark Magazine are writers and readers.
 We believe in paying contributors for their work.
 We commit to the following: